threat-defuser/threat-defuser.org/content/results.md

 ### Articles

+- Hoogensen Gjørv, Gunhild.
+2024.
+Rupturing the illusion of Nordic peace - and where to go from here. *Critical Studies on Security* 2024 (2162-4887) Vol. 12 (3).

 - Janda, Laura A. 2024.
 What goes around, comes around: Cases that keep me going. *Jazykovedný časopis* No. 3.